Apprenticeships - recruiting an apprentice

 - English and maths (up to level 2), which is funded separately.

-- Progress reviews or on-programme assessment needed for an apprenticeship framework or standard.
+- Progress reviews or on-programme assessment needed for an apprenticeship standard.

 - Training which takes place outside the apprentice’s paid working hours